ByMaxAnjos/CO2-traffic-emissions/README.md

 ## Learn ML model

 In this code, we create a ML model to estimate the hourly traffic flow and average speed at street level in Berlin, Germany.
-The data are the following:
+The data we are using includes:

--   Hourly volume of vehicles and average speed for different types of vehicles from the lane-specific detectors at 583 counting station from August to September 2022 from the Digital Platform City Traffic Berlin / Traffic Detection Berlin <https://api.viz.berlin.de/daten/verkehrsdetektion>.
-These data are named as *traffic_berlin_2022_08_09.csv* and *counting_stations_berlin.csv.*
+-  Hourly volume of vehicles and average speed for different types of vehicles from the lane-specific detectors at 583 counting stations from August to September 2022.
+These data are sourced from the Digital Platform City Traffic Berlin / Traffic Detection Berlin and are named *traffic_berlin_2022_08_09.csv* and *counting_stations_berlin.csv.*

--   Hourly meteorological data such as air temperature, relative humidity, sunshine, rainfall, wind direction, and wind speed from weather station Berlin-Dahlem (latitude 52.4537 and longitude 13.3017) managed by the German Weather Service Climate Data Center.
-The file is named as *weather_berlin_2022_08_09.csv*.
+-  Hourly meteorological data such as air temperature, relative humidity, sunshine, rainfall, wind direction, and wind speed from the Berlin-Dahlem weather station (latitude 52.4537 and longitude 13.3017) managed by the [German Weather Service Climate Data Center] <https://api.viz.berlin.de/daten/verkehrsdetektion>.
+The file is named *weather_berlin_2022_08_09.csv*.

--   ESRI Shapefile describing the different land use classes in Berlin from the Berlin Digital Environmental Atlas <https://stadtentwicklung.berlin.de/umwelt/umweltatlas/edua_index.shtml>.
-The file is named as *var1_berlin_landuse.shp.*
+-   ESRI Shapefile describing the different land use classes in Berlin from the [Berlin Digital Environmental Atlas]<https://stadtentwicklung.berlin.de/umwelt/umweltatlas/edua_index.shtml>.
+The file is named *var1_berlin_landuse.shp.*

 The relevant files are stored as *traffic*, *stations*, *weather*, *var1*, *var2* and so on.
 In the traffic object, the columns for volume of vehicles and average speed should be renamed as *icars* and *ispeed*, respectively.